Right-hand rule

-In mathematics and physics, the right-hand rule is a common mnemonic for understanding the orientation of axes in three-dimensional space.
-It is also a convenient method for quickly finding the direction of a cross-product of 2 vectors.
+In mathematics and physics, the right-hand rule is a convention and a mnemonic, utilized to define the orientation of axes in three-dimensional space and to determine the direction of the cross product of two vectors, as well as to establish the direction of the force on a current-carrying conductor in a magnetic field.

-Most of the various left-hand and right-hand rules arise from the fact that the three axes of three-dimensional space have two possible orientations.
-One can see this by holding one's hands outward and together, palms up, with the thumbs out-stretched to the right and left, and the fingers making a curling motion from straight outward to pointing upward.
-(Note the picture to right is not an illustration of this.)
-The curling motion of the fingers represents a movement from the first (x-axis) to the second (y-axis); the third (z-axis) can point along either thumb.
-Left-hand and right-hand rules arise when dealing with coordinate axes.
-The rule can be used to find the direction of the magnetic field, rotation, spirals, electromagnetic fields, mirror images, and enantiomers in mathematics and chemistry.
+The various right- and left-hand rules arise from the fact that the three axes of three-dimensional space have two possible orientations.
+This can be seen by holding your hands together with palms up and fingers curled.
+If the curl of the fingers represents a movement from the first or x-axis to the second or y-axis, then the third or z-axis can point along either right thumb or left thumb.